Sarah Hamilton, PGDip (Psych), MBACP (Accred)

 Issues I work with

-I have helped people resolve a wide variety of problems, from anxiety, stress and anger, to eating disorders, poor self-esteem and bereavement.
-I am a specialist in working with depression, trauma and PTSD, relationship issues, family issues, separation and divorce, and cross cultural relationships.
+I have helped people resolve a wide variety of problems, from anxiety and panic attacks, to stress, anger, poor self-esteem and bereavement.
+I am a specialist in working with depression, trauma and PTSD, relationship issues, family issues, separation and divorce, meaning and identity, and cross cultural relationships.

 Training, qualifications & experience